Subscribe to our email and get updates right in your inbox

 Like almost every WordPress plugin, the core plugin is free.
 However, you would have to pay for premium features.

-4. WP Simple Pay
+2. WP Simple Pay

-WP Simple Pay WordPress plugin for recurring payments
+WP Simple Pay Stripe payment plugin

-WP Simple Pay is a WordPress plugin that enables easy one-time and recurring payments without the need for a full e-commerce setup.
+WP Simple Pay is a WordPress payment plugin that enables easy one-time and recurring payments without the need for a full e-commerce setup.
 It integrates seamlessly with Stripe, allowing secure payments directly on your site.

 Ideal for donations, subscriptions, and simple sales, it features a user-friendly drag-and-drop form builder, recurring payments, coupon codes, and custom fields.
 WP Simple Pay is mobile-responsive, PCI compliant, and ensures a smooth, secure payment experience on any device.